Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating

 \subsection{Methods}

 We test whether the average velocities within simulated convective cores are accurately estimated using each version of $\alpha$.
+In all of the subsequent results, we compute the vertical velocity using the coarsened (4 km) simulation data.

-To identify convective cores in the simulations, we filter for connected pixels with radar reflectivity greater than -30 dBz that are continuous between 2 and 6 km.
+To identify convective cores in the simulations, we filter for connected pixels with radar reflectivity greater than 10 dBz that are continuous between 2 and 6 km.
 We require each set of connected pixels to have a 10 dBz echo-top height greater than or equal to 10 km.
 This method has been applied to CloudSat data to filter for convective cores \citep{jeyaratnam_satellitebased_2021, takahashi_revisiting_2023}.

-We compute the mean profiles of vertical velocity, temperature, pressure, and latent heating for each convective core.
+We compute the horizontal mean of vertical velocity, temperature, pressure, and latent heating for each convective core, obtaining a vertical profile for each variable.
+Because the GCE data provides the microphysical phase transition rates, rather than the total latent heating, we compute the total latent heating contributed from all processes, and use that value in the subsequent analysis.
+For all of the simulations, we compute $dT_c/dz$ for each core from the mean temperature profile.
 Unless otherwise stated, we remove from our analysis the small portion of updrafts that have negative latent heating, which rarely occur.
 In doing this, we assume that positive latent heating is associated with upward motion.
 The mean profile of $w_c$ for each core constitutes our ground truth, which we refer to as the true or simulated $w_c$.